TandemCreativeDev/prompt-builder/PROCESS.md

 ### 7. Maintenance

 Address bugs using o1 for reasoning and o3 for code.
 Question fixes to ensure integrity.
-Explain updates to stakeholders, highlighting how the workflow maintains control and follows Unix principles.
+Explain updates to stakeholders, highlighting how the workflow maintains control and follows principles set out in your ADR.